Madaaa/Phonebook/README.md

 Phonebook
 =========
-An application which implements completely the functionality of an arithmetic calculator.
+A web application which implements a phonebook that stores information in a MySQL database.
-It was developed using Java RMI.
+It was developed using Java Servlet, JSP and JDBC.